ragnaros1337/laravel9vue3/docs/fortify.md

 use Laravel\Fortify\Fortify;

 /**
- * Загрузка любых служб приложения.
+ * Bootstrap any application services.
  *
  * @return void
  */